LeDuonng/Keylogger-Stealer/README.md

 The tool is under development and testing

 ## Features:
++ Not detected by windows defender or antivirus software
++ Send files to mail
 + Keylogger
 + Collect computer information
 + Collect data from clipboard